 - Are there any opportunities in under-served territories?

 Nonetheless, the strategy for each territory can vary.
 To manage different strategies, managers should create customized plans tailored to the unique demographics of each location.
-For example, a strategy for a growth-oriented location would differ from that for a more established location.
+To illustrate, a strategy would be different for a growth-oriented location than it would be for a more established location.

-Look for sales territory mapping software that comes with features, such as displaying demographic data on a dynamic map with hot and cold opportunities listed.
+Your sales territory mapping software comes with features such as displaying demographic data on a dynamic map with hot and cold opportunities listed.
 Plus, you can refresh data in real-time to better respond to changing consumer demands.
 As a result, you get more insight into areas of opportunity.

-With sales mapping software, you can integrate third party data intelligence.
-Combined with geographic data, this allows you to distribute territories in a logical fashion, based on sales potential as well as location or other factors.
-Compact and travel efficient territories allow you to increase productivity, lowering travel time and giving your reps more time in the day to sell.
+With sales mapping software, you can integrate third-party data intelligence.
+Combined with geographic data, this allows you to distribute territories in a logical fashion – based on sales potential as well as location.
+With compact and travel efficient territories, you can increase productivity – lowering drive time and giving your reps more time in the day to sell.

-Unbalanced territories can lead to low morale, highly frustrated sales reps, and increased attrition.
+This can lead to low morale, a highly frustrated sales rep, and increased turnover.
 Yet, when the territories are balanced, every sales rep has an equal opportunity to meet their goals and contribute to the overall profitability of the company.
 By using sales mapping software, you can create balanced territories and ensure the right coverage.

 This also leads to an improved responsiveness to emerging trends, better lead development, a balanced workload for each sales rep, and improved morale.
-Ultimately, balanced territories lead to the optimization of both performance and profits, freeing up time to focus on the best practices for sales territory design.
+Then, it leads to the optimization of both performance and profits.
+And, you can then focus on the best practices for sales territory design.